awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 1. Edit the inbound and outbound rules by selecting the **Inbound rules** or **Outbound rules** tabs and choosing the **Edit inbound rules** or **Edit outbound rules** buttons\.
 Edit the rules to match those displayed in the preceding tables\.
 After you create your EC2 instance later on in this tutorial, edit the inbound rule RDP source with the public IP address of your EC2 instance as described in [Connect to your Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) from the *Amazon EC2 User Guide for Windows Instances*\.

-## Step 4: Create an Amazon FSx for Windows File Server file system<a name="wfsx-create-fsx"></a>
+## Step 4: Create an FSx for Windows File Server file system<a name="wfsx-create-fsx"></a>

-After your security group is verified and updated and your Active Directory is created and is in the active status, create the Amazon FSx for Windows File Server file system in the same VPC as your Active Directory\.
-Use the following steps to create an Amazon FSx for Windows File Server file system for your Windows tasks\.
+After your security group is verified and updated and your Active Directory is created and is in the active status, create the FSx for Windows File Server file system in the same VPC as your Active Directory\.
+Use the following steps to create an FSx for Windows File Server file system for your Windows tasks\.

 **Create your first file system\.**